 Because of its location in the northernmost and

-coldest part of the country, Kushiro is considered a mystical and exotic
+coldest part of the country, Kushiro Japan

 In fact, there is nothing mystical or exotic in